Naps Of The Day - How To Choose Value Selections

 This may jeopardise the betting bank if a set of results go against the punter.

-Which Selection Should Be The NAP/Best Bet Of The Day?
+Which Selection Should Be The NAP/Best Bet Of The Day

 They believe that they should strive for a high strike rate with their flagship bet of the day.

-However, punters who have calculated whether their selections warrant a bet and if so the level of stakes that should be placed on each bet, should have little difficulty identifying their nap of the day, as it should be the selection that offers the best value and hence on which the biggest bet is to be placed.
+However, punters who have calculated whether their selections warrant a bet and, if so, the level of stakes that should be placed on each bet, should have little difficulty identifying their nap of the day, as it should be the selection that offers the best value and hence on which the biggest bet is to be placed

-A similar situation is often seen when reviewing the historic monthly OLBG Horse Racing Naps competition tables and the monthly tipster tables for other sports, where value seekers often outperform punters with high strike rates.
+A similar situation is often seen when reviewing the historic monthly OLBG Horse Racing Naps and the monthly tipster tables for other sports, where value seekers often outperform punters with high strike rates.

-Hopefully, the following true story will provide further evidence.
+The following true story will provide further evidence.

 A Short Case Study

-Approximately 25 years ago, I was working in a small team with 4 colleagues on a major project, which required a level of mathematics which far exceeded our combined capabilities.
+Approximately 25 years ago, I worked in a small team with four colleagues on a major project.

 All of the regular members of the project team were devoted sports fans who especially enjoyed betting on horse racing, so the conversation during our Friday evening drinking sessions tended to gravitate to which horses we thought would win the following day.

-Indeed for the first couple of weeks she said very little during our discussions, but despite our protestations that we would be happy to chat about other subjects,
+Indeed, for the first couple of weeks, she said very little during our discussions, but despite our protestations that we would be happy to chat about other subjects,

 She told us to continue to discuss horse racing, as she found the topic interesting.

-On the third Friday, after a few drinks, our new colleague amazed the rest of the team when she stated that she would be able to make a bigger profit than any one of us, despite knowing little about horse racing, so we took up the challenge and each of us handed over £20 to her to provide her with an initial stake with which to bet.
+On the third Friday, after a few drinks, our new colleague amazed the rest of the team when she stated that she would be able to make a more significant profit than any one of us, despite knowing little about horse racing.

 At her leaving party, she admitted to the team that her father owned a provincial Casino and that she had completed her thesis for her degree at university on the probability factors associated with gambling on Casino games,

-So whilst she knew nothing about horse racing, she fully understood the theory of value betting.
+So, whilst she knew nothing about horse racing, she fully understood the theory of value betting.

 This was a lucky coincidence for me and my 4 fellow team members.

-Summary
+Nap Summary

 • 2.
 Does the selection warrant a bet/do the odds offer value?